Jimmy Seed: Mid Rhondda

 Seed's football career was rescued by former Wales international Haydn Price, the manager of Welsh non-League team Mid Rhondda, who were based in the town of Tonypandy.
 Price offered Seed a chance to play for the south Wales club, which Seed accepted, and he signed for them in July 1919.
 Seed joined former England international Joseph Bache and ex-teammate from Sunderland Frank Pattison in the Mid-Rhondda side and they had a successful time in the seven months that Seed was with them, winning both the Southern League Division Two and Welsh League titles.
-Seed's good form attracted the attention of Tottenham Hotspur manager Peter McWilliam and in January 1920 he signed for the north London side for a fee of £250, a move which caused some antagonism amongst supporters in Tonypandy.
+Seed's good form attracted the attention of Tottenham Hotspur manager Peter McWilliam, and in January 1920 he signed for the north London side for a fee of £250, a move which caused some antagonism amongst supporters in Tonypandy.

 Tottenham Hotspur

 After initially playing five games in the reserves Seed got his first team chance with Spurs, making his debut at inside right and forming an immediate understanding with the legendary, diminutive right winger Fanny Walden.
 Seed played five games in the remainder of the 1919–20 season, scoring two goals as Spurs ran away with the Second Division title.
 Seed was a virtual ever present for Spurs in the following seven seasons in the First Division.
 The 1920–21 season saw Tottenham lift the FA Cup, with Seed playing in all six matches in the cup run, scoring five goals, including a hat trick against Bradford City in the second round.
 Just two months after getting his cup winners medal Seed was called up for the first of this five England caps on 21 May 1921 against Belgium, he never got a long run in the international side, playing his final game in April 1925.

-1921–22 saw Tottenham finish runners up to Liverpool in the First Division, with Seed scoring ten goals in 36 appearances.
+The 1921–22 season saw Tottenham finish runners up to Liverpool in the First Division, with Seed scoring ten goals in 36 appearances.
 In February 1927 Peter McWilliam resigned as Spurs manager, being replaced by Billy Minter.
 Minter decided that the 32-year-old Seed was reaching the end of his career, and with a young Taffy O'Callaghan ready to take his place, he cut Seed's wages from £8 to £7 a week.
-Seed's reaction to this was to ask to be released by the club at the end of the 1926–27 season and after looking like taking the player/manager job at Aldershot, he eventually signed for The Wednesday in a part exchange deal involving Darkie Lowdell and a cash adjustment paid by Spurs.
+Seed requested to be released by the club at the end of the 1926–27 season and despite showing interest in taking the player/manager job at Aldershot, he eventually signed for The Wednesday in a part exchange deal involving Darkie Lowdell and a cash adjustment paid by Spurs.